 - Begin by sterilising your bottles and the caps – follow this link for the various methods for doing this.

 - Boil a full kettle of water, and pour 1.7 litres of it into a large saucepan.
 Get it boiling.

-- Roughly chop the rose hips in a food processor (you may need to do this in batches).
+- Prepare the hips as described above, topping, tailing, and halving whilst begloved.
+Roughly chop the rose hips in a food processor (you may need to do this in batches).
 Add immediately to the boiling water.

 - Take the saucepan off the heat, and leave for a quarter of an hour.

 - Then strain as much of the liquid as you can through a big sieve lined with a Jay cloth and set over a large bowl – leave it to drain through for about half an hour.
 Refill the kettle and get it boiling again.